intelowlproject/gsoc/README.md

 * [Certego PcapMonkey](https://github.com/certego/PcapMonkey)

 Starting from 2023, you may find the updated project ideas list for the current year in the dedicated folder.
 For example, for 2023 check [here](https://github.com/intelowlproject/gsoc/blob/main/2023/README.md).

+**UPDATE!!** We have not been accepted by Google as a new organization for this year.
+We'll try again in 2024.
+Meanwhile we are falling back to [The Honeynet Project](https://www.honeynet.org) umbrella.
+So please apply there.

 ## Be the next contributor!
 If you are interested in being the next GSoC developer for IntelOwl, join the [Honeynet Slack chat](https://gsoc-slack.honeynet.org/) for more info.